ebi-ait/hca-ebi-wrangler-central/docs/SOPs/data_retraction_SOP.md

 <script type="text/javascript" src="https://viewer.diagrams.net/js/viewer-static.min.js"></script>

 ## Before you start
-Please open a ticket with the template provided.
-Quick link to open the ticket [here]()
+Please open a ticket with the template named as `Dataset Retraction`.

 ## Internal
 Data and metadata that is stored within our immediate reach and deleting that data would not cause any consequence downstream.